ros2/ros2_documentation/source/Installation/Testing.rst

 For RHEL you can install binary packages from the **ros-testing** repository, by enabling the testing repository on the source configuration:

-1. Make sure you have a working ROS 2 installation for rpm packages (see :doc:`../RHEL-Install-RPMs`).
+1. Make sure you have a working ROS 2 installation for rpm packages (see the :doc:`RHEL installation instructions <RHEL-Install-RPMs>`).

 2. Enable testing and disable main repository: